top of page

 Do you share other things?

-Yes, each winter we also receive several hundred winter coats from Patagonia that we share for free to those that are registered.
 We will continue to find more resources to share, as we envision a community where resources can flow freely and equitably between neighbors!

 What families are saying...